 The future of wearable technology will primarily be integrating hand-held devices into”wearable” tech.
-Today’s wearables aren’t cumbersome but are made from durable materials.
-Although, this does not always translate into comfort for the users.
-Gadgets and devices may not even be necessary when considering the future of wearable technology.
+Today’s wearables are made from durable materials.
+Although, this does not always translate into comfort for users.
+In the future gadgets and devices may not even be necessary for wearable technology.

 Northeastern associate Professor Canek Fuentes-Hernandez and his colleagues have created a material that allows much more flexibility and movement.
 It behaves a lot like skin and can be worn comfortably by users.

 Fuentes-Hernandez said about his creation: “Materials like the one we developed could potentially lead to sensors that could just be attached to the skin.”
 But, he added, “The wearer of these sensors wouldn’t even notice their presence because they just behave like the skin.”

 Another plus to this development is the lower energy consumption and the more infrequent need for charging.

 Engineers are researching energy harvesting to supply power to wearable technology.
 The goal is to achieve a state where the person sporting the wearables can maintain longer battery life by converting body heat or movement into energy.
 In addition, solar power could also be implemented.

 The Future Of Wearable Technology In Healthcare And Fitness

 The most lucrative industries for wearable technology are medical wearables for healthcare and fitness monitoring and tracking.
 Currently, devices such as Fitbits fitness trackers and Smartwatches like the Apple watch collect data and allow the wearer to track factors like calorie burn and heart rate.
 This information is used for their knowledge or motivation, but some health insurance companies also keep track of it.